 You will confirm your account via the email that you provided when you created the ZHI Student Account.

-Please remember to check your junk mail or spam mail for the confirmations email.
+Please remember to check your junk mail or spam mail for the confirmation email.

 Q A ZHI Student Account initial access "not enrolled to the course"

 Please note: You will automatically receive a notification that you can not enrol yourself into this course.
 Simply, you will wait for a designated school official has to enroll you to the course you registered in order to view the online class content.

 Student access to the online starts one day prior to the class start date.
 Specifically, for the BLENDED/ ONLINE/ HYBRID | Nursing Assistant Training, access to the course begins, Sunday at 4:00pm.